jtkovacs/jtkovacs.github.io/REFS/databases.md

 ## Design phases

 All stages of design are beholden to the underlying data model.
-Conceptual design is broader, mostly focused on grouping attributes into tables; logical design is more granular, mostly focused on properties of each attribute.
+Conceptual design is broader, mostly focused on grouping attributes into tables; logical design is more granular, mostly focused on properties and constraints of each attribute.
 Lastly, physical design is focused on specifying the database and its interfaces, etc. according to a particular DBMS.

 ### Conceptual design